benjamincrozat/content/posts/best-web-development-tools.md

 Hello, I'm Benjamin Crozat!

-As a seasoned web developer with over ten years of experience, I've gathered an extensive list of web development tools that have been indispensable in my journey.
+As a seasoned web developer with over ten years of experience, I've gathered an extensive list of web development tools I think are the best available and that have been indispensable in my journey.

-*(By the way, my sponsors sell incredible products for developers too.
-[Go check them out](/) on the homepage if you are interested!)*
+*(By the way, my sponsors sell incredible tools for web developers too.
+[Go check them out](/) on the homepage!)*

+## Available discounts

+Many of the tools I listed below offer discounts.
+Here's a list for developers in a hurry. 😅

+- DigitalOcean (cloud hosting provider): [Get $200 worth of credit for free](/recommends/digitalocean).
+- [Fathom Analytics](https://benjamincrozat.com/recommends/fathom-analytics) (GDPR-compliant analytics tool): Sign up and **get $10 off** your first invoice.
+- [SetApp](https://benjamincrozat.com/recommends/setapp) (the Netflix of apps): Sign up, subscribe, and we both **get a free month**.
+- [Wincher](/recommends/wincher) (a SEO monitoring tool): Use the promo code *WELCOME30* for **30% off your first invoice**.

+Other tools usually give you a generous free trial, so feel free to continue reading!

 ## The best web development tools I use